-- Commit to participate in all Fellowship-sponsored programs totaling approximately 8 days of travel (6 business days) per year (or the virtual equivalent) for three years and ensure that there will be no conflicts with these programs. - Commit to work full-time at a North American Jewish communal organization for all three years of the Fellowship Program and three years beyond (six years total). - Commit to selecting a professional coach to work with one-on-one from a roster of approved coaches and a Jewish educator or Jewish learning plan from an approved list for each year of the Fellowship. - Benefit from access to a pool of professional development (PD) funds for additional learning and growth.
+- Commit to participate in all Fellowship-sponsored programs totaling approximately 8 days of travel (6 business days) per year (or the virtual equivalent) for three years and ensure that there will be no conflicts with these programs. - Commit to work full-time at a North American Jewish communal organization for all three years of the Fellowship Program and three years beyond (six years total). - Commit to selecting a professional coach to work with one-on-one from a roster of approved coaches and a Jewish educator or Jewish learning plan from an approved list for each year of the Fellowship. - Benefit from \$5,000 per Field Fellow per year of professional development (PD) funds for additional learning and growth.
 These funds can be used on Foundation- approved PD opportunities and associated travel and accommodations.
 Field Fellows will be reimbursed for these expenses. - Must submit a W-9 that has been signed and dated in the current year to The Wexner Foundation after acceptance.
 The Wexner Foundation cannot give tax advice.
-Some professional development and Jewish learning opportunities which are reimbursed may incur taxes. - Write a mid-Fellowship reflection after the Fellow's third institute. - Meet with the Director of the Wexner Field Fellowship, as needed and/or helpful to the Field Fellow. - May be asked to speak with a professional evaluator of the Wexner Field Fellowship.
+Some professional development and Jewish learning opportunities which are reimbursed may incur taxes. - Meet with the Director of the Wexner Field Fellowship, as needed and/or helpful to the Field Fellow. - May be asked to speak with a professional evaluator of the Wexner Field Fellowship.